Prerequisites

 All applicants to the Doctor of Public Health degree must have:

-• A master’s-level degree in public health (MPH or MSPH).
-Students with other master’s degrees may be considered and accepted provisionally, but will need to complete the five MPH core courses (15 hours) prior to acceptance into the DrPH program.
-These courses will not apply to the DrPH degree.
+- A master’s-level degree in public health (MPH or MSPH).
+Students with other master’s degrees may be considered and accepted, but will need to complete the five MPH core courses (15 hours) prior to acceptance into the DrPH Candidacy.
+These courses will not apply to the DrPH Program of Study.
 All master’s degrees must be from an accredited institution.

 DrPH Prerequisite Courses (15 hours)